OlafBado/React-ecommerce/README.md

 -   React
 -   GraphQL with Apollo client

+## Installation steps

+Navigate to project directory and run:

+### `npm install`

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

 ## TODO

 -   [/] Check all images and make sure the dimensions aren’t get broken (image 1) | solution: object-fit: contain